12 Aug 2021

 Whilst some might say the role resembles the Chief Digital Officer at the onset of the Digital Age, we would argue that the CAIDO role requires even deeper technical expertise and involves more permanent tasks.

-Maximize the coming AI revolution
+Maximise the coming AI revolution

 Artificial Intelligence for Boards